Wheelchair basketball at the Parapan American Games

-Since then, the sport has grown worldwide and was introduced on the global stage at the Rome 1960 Paralympic Games, and today it is practiced in nearly 100 countries.
+Since then, the sport has grown worldwide and was introduced on the global stage at the Rome 1960 Paralympic Games, and today it is practiced in around 100 countries.
+It was part of the inaugural Parapan American Games programme in Mexico City in 1999.